 Take these steps:

-- * Have an honest conversation with your partner about what is missing for you.
+- Speak honestly to your partner about what is missing for you.

 You may not be able to define what’s wrong or “what’s missing.”
 It may be a feeling of connectedness achieved through greater emotional intimacy.
 That’s not the same as romance, but more honest and deep.
 It may take a skilled therapist to help you find it together.
 If you decide the relationship is worth trying to save, consider couples/marriage counseling, before walking away.